chronologos/Fabricius/README.md

 }
 ```

-we will expect all the fields (specified as values in `tagMap`) to exist.
+we will expect all the fields (specified as values in `tagMap`) to exist in the given model.
 In addition `{field}UID` must also exist as a field.
 This allows the plugin to track which field in the Anki note maps to which Roam block.

+Roam is the source of truth for which notes should exist.
+If the block uid disappears from Roam, the corresponding note in Anki will be orphaned.
+This will have to be deleted via `Tools -> Fabricus: Clear Orphans`.

 1. Plugin pulls all relevant (block, modification date) based on configured tags from Roam.
 2. If the card does not exist in anki, create a new card